carbon-language/carbon-lang/mlir/docs/Interfaces.md

 ### Dialect Interfaces

-Dialect interfaces are generally useful for transformation passes or analyses that want to operate generically on a set of operations, which might even be defined in different dialects.
+Dialect interfaces are generally useful for transformation passes or analyses that want to operate generically on a set of attributes/operations/types, which might even be defined in different dialects.
 These interfaces generally involve wide coverage over the entire dialect and are only used for a handful of transformations/analyses.
 In these cases, registering the interface directly on each operation is overly complex and cumbersome.
 The interface is not core to the operation, just to the specific transformation.
 An example of where this type of interface would be used is inlining.
 Inlining generally queries high-level information about the operations within a dialect, like legality and cost modeling, that often is not specific to one operation.

 A dialect interface can be defined by inheriting from the CRTP base class `DialectInterfaceBase::Base`.
 This class provides the necessary utilities for